-The 2/4th Australian General Hospital (AGH) was a medical unit during the Second World War, designed to set up and operate hospitals in the field.
-Between 1940 and 1945 they operated at Tobruk, Redbank, Jerusalem, Colombo and Labuan.
+The 2/4th Australian General Hospital (AGH) was a medical unit during the Second World War that was designed to set up and operate hospitals in the field.
+Between 1940 and 1945, they operated at Tobruk, Redbank, Jerusalem, Colombo and Labuan.
 In this time, they examined more than 34,000 casualties, including 14,000 during the siege of Tobruk.

-Statistics cannot tell us about the quality of care.
-They can highlight the tremendous efforts and the conditions under which these units were operating.
+Statistics cannot tell us about the quality of care, but they do highlight the tremendous efforts and the conditions under which these units were operating.
 The 2/4th AGH examined 34,000 casualties, admitted 13,497 and treated a further 14,808 at aid posts.
 They lost 234 patients.
 They averaged 15 operations a day but at one time performed 108 operations in eight hours.
-And once they operated in shifts for three days until no further casualties were waiting.
+On another occasion, they operated in shifts for three days until no further casualties were waiting.

 The monument to the 2/4th AGH at Heidelberg Repatriation Hospital tells us this was a service seldom surpassed.